 What should the answer be?

-Put you students into groups of three or four.
+- Put your students into groups of three or four.

-You task is to work out some combined heights.
+Your task is to work out some combined heights.
 First try all the pairs of people you have in your group, then try the whole group combined.
-Use the metre, decimetre and centimetre strips, if you need.
+Use the metre, decimetre, and centimetre strips, if you need.
 Record the answers you get using either a number line or written algorithm.

 When two heights are added what is the usual range for the sum?